mkschreder/libubus2/RFC-ubus.md

 The bus controller itself is implemented as an object:

-/ubus/objects
+/ubus/peer

+	ubus.peer.list: lists all currently published objects in the directory.

+/ubus/server
-	ubus.objects.publish: takes an object descriptor and publishes a proxy objects locally
+	ubus.server.publish: takes an object descriptor and publishes a proxy objects locally on the server.

-	ubus.objects.list: lists all currently published objects in the directory.

 Built In Signals
 ----------------